-- incur additional debt; - pay dividends on equity or repurchase equity; - make investments; - sell all or substantially all of their assets or merge with or into other companies; - · sell assets; - in the case of restricted subsidiaries, create or permit to exist dividend or payment restrictions with respect to CCO Holdings, guarantee their parent companies debt, or issue specified equity interests;

-- engage in certain transactions with affiliates; and - · grant liens.
+- incur additional debt; - pay dividends on equity or repurchase equity; - make investments; - sell all or substantially all of their assets or merge with or into other companies; - sell assets; - in the case of restricted subsidiaries, create or permit to exist dividend or payment restrictions with respect to CCO Holdings, guarantee their parent companies debt, or issue specified equity interests; - engage in certain transactions with affiliates; and - grant liens.

 The above limitations in certain circumstances regarding incurrence of debt, payment of dividends and making investments contained in the indentures of CCO Holdings permit CCO Holdings and its restricted subsidiaries to perform the above, so long as, after giving pro forma effect to the above, the leverage ratio would be below a specified level for the issuer.
 The leverage ratio under the indentures is 6.0 to 1.0.
+The leverage ratio was 4.2 as of December 31, 2018.